- 25 Days -

 We're just assembling some amazing activities to choose from - wont be long!

-Auckland is not only the biggest city in New Zealand, it's also the gateway to some amazing scenery and experiences.
+Auckland is not only the biggest city in New Zealand, it's also the gateway to some amazing local scenery and experiences.
 From its location on Auckland Harbor it's easy to visit most of the 50 islands in the adjacent Hauraki Gulf Maritime Park.
-Auckland is the ideal starting point for any New Zealand trip, be it to enjoy great scenery, fascinating local culture, or fine food and wines or adventure based.
+Auckland is an ideal starting point for any New Zealand trip, be it to enjoy great scenery, fascinating local culture, or fine food and wines.

 After leaving Auckland you will soon be enjoying the rural landscapes that lie at the heart of New Zealand’s economy, the farming region called The Waikato.
 It's an easy drive, passing small towns and dairy farms along the way.
 There are some interesting activities that you can choose to enjoy as you make your way to Rotorua of which Hobbiton and The Waitomo Caves are the most famous.

 After passing through gentle farmlands on the road to Taupo you join the spectacular Thermal Highway between to Napier, climbing through forest-covered mountains and some great views.
 At times the road is winding so care is needed.
 The road then descends through farmland and fruit orchards for your first glimpses of beautiful Hawkes Bay.

 This is the Hawkes Bay, the first wine growing region established in New Zealand and today, producing some of the countries finest wines.
 The restaurants, chic cafes and wine tasting opportunities in this peaceful and sun drenched corner of the North Island make it a favorite destination for discerning visitors.